MoeweX/moquette/README.md

 If you use this software in a publication, please cite it as:

 ### Text
-Jonathan Hasenburg, Florian Stanek, Florian Tschorsch, David Bermbach.
-Managing Latency and Excess Data Dissemination in Fog-Based Publish/Subscribe Systems.
+Jonathan Hasenburg, Florian Stanek, Florian Tschorsch, David Bermbach. **Managing Latency and Excess Data Dissemination in Fog-Based Publish/Subscribe Systems**.
 In: Proceedings of the Second IEEE International Conference on Fog Computing 2020 (ICFC 2020).
 IEEE 2020.

 Experiments related with this publication are based on [commit](https://github.com/MoeweX/moquette/tree/a964cadc1083fe695eb5eb3022a8bef5ec9a7f06).